 Figure 1 displays the age distributions for the different compensation groups.
 The median age for each compensation group is displayed as a vertical black line.
-Age distributions for German BEG, Austria and Israeli HSRA recipients are based on the subpopulation of by Compensation Group, 2023.
+Age distributions for German BEG, Austria and Israeli HSRA recipients are based on the subpopulation of survivors who receive these pensions and are in recent contact with the Claims Conference.
+Those who receive BEG and Austrian pensions, with a median age of 94 years, are older than other groups.

-Survivors who receive pensions from the German (BEG) and Austrian governments.
+The black vertical line in each chart represents the median age for each compensation group.
+(1) Survivors who receive pensions from the German (BEG) and Austrian governments.
 (2) Survivors who receive pensions from the Israeli government (HSRA).
 (3) Survivors who receive Claims Conference pensions from the Article 2 and Central and Eastern European funds.
 (4) Survivors who receive Claims Conference pensions from the Regional Specific Pension Program.
 (5) Survivors who receive Claims Conference Hardship Fund Supplemental payments.
-(6) Survivors who received one-time Hardship Fund payments or payments from other sources.
+(6) Survivors who received other one-time payments or payments from other sources and services.